-This hydraulic excavator has a very interesting solenoid valve at the heart of its operation(Fig:1a).
+The hydraulic excavator has a very interesting solenoid valve at the heart of its operation(refer fig 1a).
 The solenoid valve is so crucial that even minor wear and tear on its disc can cause the excavator to jam, leading to its failure.
 They are even used in sensor taps.
-The other major industrial applications of the solenoid valve are shown in (Fig:1b).
+The other major industrial applications of the solenoid valve are shown in (refer fig 1b).
 In this article we are going to explore the impressive engineering behind solenoid valves starting from the simplest one.

 Let’s see the construction of the simplest possible solenoid valve.
-I took An iron armature that is kept perpendicular (which is free to move) inside the pipe(Fig:3a).
+I took an iron armature that is kept perpendicular (which is free to move) inside the pipe(refer fig 3a).
 An electromagnet is placed around the armature and also attach a spring to the fixed plate at the top of the armature.
-The spring is compressed here and it always tries to keep the armature at the bottom as shown in Fig:3b below.
+The spring is compressed here and it always tries to keep the armature at the bottom as shown in fig 3b.

 The tiny red hole on the diaphragm plays a major role here.
 You can see how the fluid reaches both the sides of the armature due to this small red hole.
 This means that, when the valve is closed, the fluid pressure acting on the armature gets canceled.
-This perfectly solves the previous problem.
-(Fig:11).
+This perfectly solves the previous problem. (refer fig 8a).

 Now, our simple 2 by 2 solenoid valve design is almost over.

-I hope you have a good understanding of 2-2 Solenoid valves.
-Stay tuned to our next part of this article, working of Excavator with 5/3 solenoid valves.
+I hope you have a good understanding of 2-2 solenoid valves.
+Thanks for reading.